During a Tenancy Policy

 If an animal belonging to a DCJ Housing tenant causes a nuisance or annoyance to neighbours, or is not suitable for the property, DCJ Housing will ask the tenant to remove it within 48 hours.
 Failure to remove the pet when asked to do so is a breach of the tenancy agreement, and may result in action being taken through the NSW Civil and Administrative Tribunal.

 A tenant may run a legal business from their property provided they continue to live in the property and:

-- Have the approval of FACS, and
+- have the approval of DCJ Housing, and

-- Have a current public liability insurance policy appropriate to the type of business, and
+- have a current public liability insurance policy appropriate to the type of business, and

-- Have the approval of the local council and all other relevant authorities.
+- have the approval of the local council and all other relevant authorities.

-FACS may withdraw approval to run a business at any time where the business causes nuisance or other possible harm to neighbours.
+DCJ Housing may withdraw approval to run a business at any time where the business causes nuisance or other possible harm to neighbours.